Will Rogers Jr.: Postwar politics

-Later in 1946, Rogers won the Democratic nomination for US Senator from California, but he lost in the November general election to the incumbent senator, William Knowland.
-(Coincidentally, both men would eventually die by suicide.)
+Rogers ran for U.S. Senate in 1946, challenging incumbent William Knowland, who had been appointed by Governor Earl Warren in August of the previous year to fill the vacancy caused by the death of Hiram Johnson.
+California held two elections involving the seat: a special election (with blank ballots) for filling out the remainder of Johnson's term (to 1947) and a full six-year term.
+Knowland won the special election handily over Rogers among an array of other write-ins and won a full term in the general election by over 200,000 votes.

-Rogers was a delegate to the Democratic National Convention in 1948, 1952, and 1956.
-Other government service included terms as a member of the California State Parks Commission (1958–1962, chairman 1960–1962), and special assistant to the Commission on Indian Affairs during the Johnson administration (1967–1969).
+After this, Rogers Jr. managed the Southern California presidential campaign for Harry S. Truman in 1948.
+He was a delegate to the Democratic National Convention in 1948, 1952, and 1956.
+He participated in government service, serving as a member of the California State Parks Commission (1958–1962, chairman 1960–1962).
+Proud of his Cherokee heritage, he served as a special assistant to the Commission on Indian Affairs during the Johnson administration from 1967 to 1969.

 Acting

-Rogers had a minor career as an actor and was most noted for playing his father (whom he closely resembled), particularly in The Story of Will Rogers (1952), Wild Heritage (1958) in which he played a judge, and in 1982 (in voice only) in The American Adventure at Disney's Epcot in Florida.
-He also appeared frequently in the 1950s television anthology series, Schlitz Playhouse of Stars.
-Rogers starred as "Tom Brewster" in The Boy from Oklahoma, a 1954 Western film directed by Michael Curtiz, the basis for the 1957 television series Sugarfoot, although the producers of that series chose to cast Will Hutchins in Rogers' part.
-Earlier, in 1953-1954, he starred too in Rogers of the Gazette, a CBS Radio series that lasted one season, playing the role of a small-town newspaper owner.
-Also for one season, in 1956, he hosted The Morning Show on CBS Television but was replaced by Jimmy Dean.
+Rogers had a minor career as an actor and was most noted for playing his father (whom he closely resembled), particularly in The Story of Will Rogers (1952) and The Eddie Cantor Story (1953).
+As a character actor he starred in The Boy from Oklahoma, a 1954 Western film directed by Michael Curtiz (the basis for the 1957 television series Sugarfoot).
+He appeared in Wild Heritage (1958) as a judge, and also appeared frequently in the 1950s television anthology series Schlitz Playhouse of Stars.

+During the 1953-54 season, he starred in Rogers of the Gazette for CBS Radio, as the owner of a small-town newspaper.
+Also from 1956-57, he hosted the weekday-morning (7:00 a.m.)
+Good Morning show on CBS Television, but was replaced by Jimmy Dean.
 He was one of several actors as well to host syndicated reruns of the television anthology series Death Valley Days, with the episodes he hosted airing under the title The Pioneers.

 Later years and death

+In 1982 he recorded narration for The American Adventure at Disney's Epcot in Florida.

-In his later years, Rogers retired to his ranch at Tubac, Arizona.
+Rogers retired to his ranch at Tubac, Arizona.
 In poor health after suffering several strokes, having heart problems, and having had hip replacements, Rogers died by suicide in 1993 at the age of 81.
+His body was found in his car near the ranch with a self-inflicted gunshot wound.
 He was buried next to his wife in the Tubac Cemetery.
 Rogers was survived by his two sons, Clem Adair Rogers and Carl Connell Rogers and his brother, James Rogers.